You follow Huberman, Attia, and Patrick. But do you know where they disagree?

 Cancel anytime.
 Secure payment via Stripe.

-If Precis helps you drop one supplement that doesn't have consensus support, it pays for itself in month one.
+The average health optimizer spends $214/month on supplements.
+The consensus stack? $60–90.
+If Precis helps you drop what doesn't have consensus support, it pays for itself in month one.

 Is this medical advice?

 No. We synthesize what experts say publicly in their videos and podcasts.
 Precis is an information tool, not a medical provider.
+Every claim links back to its source video and timestamp so you can verify it yourself.
 Always consult your doctor before making changes to your health routine.

 How often are reports updated?

-Monthly, or sooner when an expert significantly changes their position on a topic.
+Monthly, or sooner when an expert significantly changes their position.
 We track position changes over time so you can see when and why an expert updated their recommendation.
+Pro subscribers get alerts when expert stances change for supplements in their stack.

 Get the Weekly Longevity Digest